ShuhaoZhangTony/ShuhaoZhangTony.github.io/_projects/1_project.markdown

     <img class="col three" src="{{ site.baseurl }}/assets/img/tstream_fig1.png" alt="" title="Why TStream?"/>
 </div>
 <div class="col three caption">
-    This image can also have a caption.
-It's like magic.
-</div>

    As the number of cores used increases, the overhead of accessing states quickly dominates other operations due to serious contention.
 Therefore, we need a new solution for scaling concurrent state access during stream processing.
+</div>